 Guided tours in Stresa and sightseeing.
 Group tours and private tours.

-Isola Bella (Borromeo Palace and islands), Mottarone for groups, families, private individuals
+Isola Bella (Borromeo Palace and islands) and Stresa

-Accompanied by an English - speaking local guide in Stresa ( a certified professional tourist guide)
+Accompanied by an English - speaking local guide ( a certified professional tourist guide)

 STRESA - The name of Stresa is synonymous with Lake Maggiore and this town is often referred to as the pearl of the lake.
 The high standards achieved by the hotels in Stresa, as well as its glorious lakeside setting in front of Isola Bella, make it an exclusive place frequented also by VIPs.
 The most prestigious Hotel in Stresa is The Grand Hotel des îles Borromées that was inaugurated in 1863 where many celebrated guests stayed, like, for instance, the American writer Ernest Hemingway.